phpmd/phpmd/src/site/rst/documentation/index.rst

 Renderers
 =========

-At the moment PHPMD comes with the following five renderers:
+At the moment PHPMD comes with the following renderers:

 - *xml*, which formats the report as XML.
 - *text*, simple textual format.